 I never quite understood how to use colors.
-I can appreciate them when used well; Blade Runner 2049 my favorite movie for a while because of its striking palettes.
-La La Land still is.
+I can appreciate them when used well; Blade Runner 2049 was my favorite movie for a while because of its striking palettes.
+La La Land still is my favorite for the same reason.
 But if you asked me to come up with my own palettes, I’d either be baffled, or would choose the loudest combinations you’ve seen.

 When I first started my website in late undergrad, I stuck with simple colors.
 White background, black text, supporting a dark blue ⬤, heavily inspired by Google’s Material Design.

 After a few years in grad school, I realized that I needed a ‘brand’: some consistent visual aspect to my online and professional presence.
 I first started deciding on colors to use in my ‘brand’ in some presentations , and then redesigned the website around them.

 - a bright blue ⬤ used as the primary background and theme: